 More about Hucking Estate

-This large and engaging site offers a mix of ancient woodland, new tree planting and open grassland; together with a wealth of archaeological gems, wonderful walks, interesting wildlife and breath-taking views - set in the Kent Downs Area of Outstanding Natural Beauty.
-The Hook and Hatchet Inn is right next door where you can park, eat and drink, and pick up our walks leaflet.
+This large and engaging site offers a mix of ancient woodland, planted secondary woodland and open grassland; together with woodland archaeology remains, wonderful walks, interesting wildlife and breath-taking views – set in the Kent Downs Area of Outstanding Natural Beauty.

 This 573 acre (282 hectare) site offers an engaging and varied mix of habitats, set in the Kent Downs Area of Outstanding Natural Beauty.
 Ancient and newly planted woodland, carpets of wildflowers throughout the spring and summer, open rides and chalk grassland areas are all home to a wide variety of wildlife.
 These include twenty one species of butterfly such as the rare purple hairstreak which is regularly seen feeding on aphid honey dew throughout July.
 Three species of bat live in the old chalk pits in the ancient part of the wood, and ten bird species listed on the UK’s Biodiversity Action Plan make their home here, including the turtle dove, skylark and song thrush.